panglesd/slipshow/docs/tutorial.rst

 the :kbd:`Down arrow` key) to step through the presentation!
 Right now, it has only two
 steps: the initial one, and the last one.

-Try to make a modification in ``prime-numbers.md`` and save the file.
+Try to make a modification in ``prime-numbers.slp`` and save the file.
 The preview should refresh automatically with the new content!

 Also, type :kbd:`s`: this opens the speaker view, with a timer, notes you might